vectordotdev/timber-ruby/README.md

 ## Integrations

-[Timber for Ruby](https://github.com/timberio/timber-ruby) extends beyond your basic logging functionality and integrates with popular libraries and frameworks.
-This makes structured quality logging effortless.
-Below is a list of integrations we offer and the various events and contexts they create.
+Timber integrates with popular frameworks and libraries to capture context and metadata you couldn't otherwise.
+This automatically upgrades logs produced by these libraries, making them [easier to search and use](#do-amazing-things-with-your-logs).
+Below is a list of libraries we
+support:

 1. [**Rails**](https://timber.io/docs/languages/ruby/integrations/rails)
 2. [**Rack**](https://timber.io/docs/languages/ruby/integrations/rack)